qaware/protocurl/README.md

 `protocurl` includes and uses a bundled `protoc` by default.
 It is recommended to install `curl` into PATH for configurable http requests.
 Otherwise `protocurl` will use a simple non-configurable fallback http implementation.

+`protocurl` uses [semantic versioning](https://semver.org/spec/v2.0.0.html) when new releases are versioned.

 ### Native CLI

 **Archive**